gSchool/ada-2-ruby-on-rails/intro-to-rails-2-relationships/ar-relationships.md

 In this lesson, we looked at how we can implemenent has-many and belongs-to relationships in our Active Record Models.
 First we added the line `has_many :books` in the `Author` model which has books and we added `belongs_to :author` in the `Book` model to indicate that each book belongs to an author.
 That adds a `.books` method to `Author` and `.author` method to each `Book`.

 Then we added a database migration to change the structure of the database.
 In this migration we added an `author_id` field to the `books` table.
 Rails will use this field to connect each book to the author for which it belongs.
-Each of these methods (listed above) can help us
+Each of these methods (listed above) can help us in our controllers and views to do things like get a list of all the books by a specific author, or find the author for a specific book.

 ## Resources